rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 *The Song of Kieu* (also sometimes translated *The Tale of Kieu*) is a (the?) great classic of Vietnam — it’s referenced in both Trinh T. Minh-ha’s [*Surname Viet Given Name Nam*](https://www.wmm.com/catalog/film/surname-viet-given-name-nam/) and Viet Thanh Nguyen’s [*The Sympathizer*](https://en.wikipedia.org/wiki/The_Sympathizer)!
 So needless to say I was excited to read it.

 *Kieu* is the story of the eponymous woman (based distantly on a real Chinese woman from the Ming dynasty) bouncing from one set of tragic circumstances to another and, basically, being sad about it.
-It honestly reminded me of nothing more than Madeline Miller’s *Circe*, which is, you know, a good thing!
+It reminded me of nothing more than Madeline Miller’s *Circe*, which is high praise.

 But also: I’m not sure I really got the intended experience?
 The [Penguin Classics edition](https://www.penguinrandomhouse.com/books/598094/the-song-of-kieu-by-nguyen-du/) was translated by a Brit whose only apparent connection to Vietnam is that he spent a few years there with the Peace Corps (?).
 The introduction spends pages explaining the evolution of the story from the Ming Dynasty-era historical events that inspired it, but then barely touches on its relevance to Vietnamese culture.